netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 and all with slightly different paths attached.

-This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals definded).
+This can be used to fingerprinting an endpoints or their intentions (applications may have unique intervals defined).

 This can be mitigated by varying and generally reducing the number of probing packets, and by sending probing packets